Guest Classes

 Shame, Objectification and Humiliation

-In this class, we will explore a range of different exercises, designed to cause shameful, objectified or humiliated headspaces, and we'll talk about the nature of these headspaces and why they are so fun to play with.
+This class includes various exercises designed to provoke these headspaces, and discussions about why we like to explore them.
 We'll also talk about ways to keep yourself and your partner safe, physically and emotionally, when playing in this way.

 Hypnotic Rope